jsbattig/py-winmail-opener/memory-bank/progress.md

 - [ ] Consider creating a package installer (.pkg) for easier distribution
 - [ ] Add support for more attachment types
 - [ ] Improve error handling for malformed winmail.dat files
-- [ ] Monitor GitHub Actions workflows to ensure they work correctly for future releases
+- [ ] Monitor GitHub Actions workflows to verify that the direct workflow call reliably triggers Homebrew formula updates
 - [ ] Continue refining CI/CD processes with additional self-healing capabilities
 - [ ] Document the Homebrew update process and formula structure for future maintenance